Zudoku

 git clone https://github.com/kraftcloud/examples cd examples/node-express-puppeteer/

 Make sure to log into Unikraft Cloud by setting your token and a metro close to you.
-We use fra0 (Frankfurt, 🇩🇪) in this guide:
+This guide uses fra (Frankfurt, 🇩🇪):

 A Puppeteer instance on Unikraft Cloud requires 4GB to run.
-You may be required to request increasing the instance memory quota.
+Request an increase in the instance memory quota when you need more memory.

 kraft cloud deploy -p 443:3000 -M 4096 .

 In this case, the instance name is node-express-puppeteer-7afg3.
-They are different for each run.
+They're different for each run.

 Use a browser to access the landing page of the Puppeteer (that uses ExpressJS).
-The application and the landing page are part of this repository.
+The app and the landing page are part of this repository.

-In the example run above the landing page is at https://nameless-fog-0tvh1uov.fra0.kraft.host You can use the landing page to generate the PDF version of a remote page.
+In the example run above, the landing page is at the address https://nameless-fog-0tvh1uov.fra.unikraft.app You can use the landing page to generate the PDF version of a remote page.

 kraft cloud instance list node-express-puppeteer-7afg3